Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/edit-composite-bindings.md

 ## Add or remove extra parts of the composite

-You can assign multiple Bindings to the same part, and duplicate, cut, copy and paste individual part bindings.
+You can assign multiple bindings to the same part, and duplicate, cut, copy and paste individual part bindings.
 To do this:

 1. In the Actions panel, select the Action whose composite binding you want to edit.
 2. Expand the Action's hierarchy as necessary to display the composite binding and its parts.